Stay at the Read House (Room 311 on request)

 The Crutchfield House burned in 1867 and was rebuilt by Dr. John T. Read, eventually being renamed the Read House.
 The current building — the third hotel on the site — was designed by the Chicago architectural firm Holabird & Roche in a Georgian style and opened to the public on July 5, 1926.
 With ten stories and elaborate ground-floor public spaces, it was considered one of the finest hotels in the southeastern United States.

 Through the 20th century the hotel hosted multiple notable guests.
-According to local lore and contemporary newspaper accounts, Al Capone stayed in Room 311 during a 1929 federal trial.
-Custom iron bars were added to the windows of that room and remain visible today, a physical artifact of the Prohibition-era visit.
+According to local lore and some newspaper accounts, Al Capone stayed in Room 311 around the time of his 1931 federal tax-evasion trial.
+Custom iron bars were added to the windows of that room; whether they remain today is disputed in sources, and independent confirmation of the Capone stay is thin — the story is widely repeated locally but no contemporary documentation has been verified by researchers.

 The property changed hands several times in the late 20th and early 21st centuries before being acquired by Avocet Hospitality Group of Charleston, South Carolina in August 2016.
 After a multi-year restoration, the hotel reopened in 2018 as The Read House, with Room 311 kept in period 1920s decor as a tribute to its place in the building's storied past.